facundoolano/restpect/README.md

 same position in the response, using `expect` recursively.
 * For functions, pass the value in the response to the spec function expecting a truthy result.
-* For Regular expressions match the spec with the actual value.
+* For Regular expressions match the spec with the actual value (using [re-find](https://clojuredocs.org/clojure.core/re-find)).
 * For the rest of the values, expect the spec and the response values to be equal.

 Example: